 It’s time to jump-start Americans to do what we do best, and that is to prepare.
 It’s time to change these staggering statistics.
-You don’t need a boatload of money, just a little organization, and the mindset to slowly build your supplies.
+You don’t need a boatload of money, just a little organization and the mindset to build your supplies slowly.

-When working with volunteers, I noticed it’s the moms who are excellent multi-taskers and typically make it happen!
-Time and time again, on project after project, tired, overworked moms motivated by their love of family juggle everything under the sun to get the important things done.
+When working with volunteers, I noticed the moms are excellent multi-taskers and typically make it happen!
+Time and time again, on project after project, tired, overworked moms motivated by their love of family juggle everything under the sun to get the essential things done.
 It is no different here!

 Check out…Emergency Go Bag Checklist

 Would You Take Steps Necessary to Prepare for Emergency Disaster If It Were Easier?